Anne Of Cleves

 Extra Large – Underarm 115cm.
 Length 58cm.

 This pack contains all the yarn required to make the Anne of Cleves design from Tudor Roses in your chosen size and colour of Alice Starmore® Bainin.
 You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.

-Anne of Cleves is available in a choice of eight colours of Bainin yarn and is shown here in Arkle.
+Anne of Cleves is available in a choice of five colours of Bainin yarn and is shown here in Arkle.

 All orders are mailed through our Royal Mail contract service.

 For addresses in the UK we deliver by Royal Mail 1st Class.